Why Your Growing Business Feels Harder to Run

 The work is not harder.
 But the business has become harder to run.

-This Is Not a People Problem
+Is This a People Problem or a Structure Problem?

 The instinct in this moment is often to look at the team.